Triangles and subgraph probabilities in random regular graphs: Introduction

 For the second obstacle, we manage to improve the error in the subgraph probabilities in~\cite{mckay1981subgraphs,mckay2010subgraphs}.
 See Theorem~\ref{thm:conditional} in Section~\ref{sec:results} for the precise statement.
-This new result will us allow to estimate, for instance, the asymptotic probability that $\G(n,d)$ contains a specific perfect matching for $d$ up to $n^{1/2}$.
+This new result allows us to estimate, for instance, the asymptotic probability that $\G(n,d)$ contains a specific perfect matching for $d$ up to $n^{1/2}$.
 As we only study small subgraphs in this paper, it turns out that a less precise form would be sufficient, which is stated in Theorem~\ref{thm:special} as a corollary of Theorem~\ref{thm:conditional}.

-For the first obstacle, Z. Gao and Wormald bypassed it by smartly considering a new variable ${\widetilde Z}_H$, which counts isolated copies of $H$, i.e. a copy of $H$ that does not share an edge with another copy of $H$.
-In the range of $d$ where the number of non-isolated copies of $H$ is so small that it does not affect the standard deviation of ${\widetilde Z}_H$, then the distribution of ${\widetilde Z}_H$ will immediately yield the distribution of $Z_H$.
-Working on ${\widetilde Z}_H$ avoids having to dealing with tuples of heavily intersecting copies of $H$.
+For the first obstacle, Z. Gao and Wormald bypassed it by smartly considering a new variable ${\widetilde Z}_H$, which counts isolated copies of $H$, i.e.\ copies of $H$ that do not share edges with other copies of $H$.
+In the range of $d$ where the number of non-isolated copies of $H$ is so small that it does not affect the standard deviation of ${\widetilde Z}_H$, the distribution of ${\widetilde Z}_H$ will immediately yield the distribution of $Z_H$.
+Working on ${\widetilde Z}_H$ avoids having to deal with tuples of heavily intersecting copies of $H$.
 However, it also limits the range of $d$ for which the proof method can apply.
 For the case $H=C_3$, $d=o(n^{2/7})$ is required in~\cite{gao2008distribution}, which did not even reach the natural stopping point $d=o(n^{2/5})$ (explained above).
 To relax the condition on $d$, it is possible to modify the definition of ${\widetilde Z}_H$.
 Instead of counting isolated triangles, we may, for instance, count triangles that intersect only a bounded number of other triangles.
-With the new definition and with the new subgraph probabilities in Theorem~\ref{thm:special}, it is possible to improve $d=o(n^{2/7})$.
-However it is not going to be possible to reach $d=n^{1/2-o(1)}$.
+With the new definition and with the new subgraph probabilities in Theorem~\ref{thm:special}, it is possible to get beyond $d=o(n^{2/7})$.
+However it is not sufficient to reach $d=n^{1/2-o(1)}$.
 In this paper, we handle $Z_H$ directly, and prove the normality of the number of triangles for all $d=O(n^{1/2})$ where $d\to\infty$.